 So now your dressing table is beautifully organised, how do you make it a wonderful space for relaxing and pampering yourself?
 Here are some ideas to help.

-A seat that looks good and is comfy to sit on is a must at a dressing table, whether it takes you mere moments or hours to get ready.
-You’ll want something with a padded or cushioned seat for the most luxurious touch.
-Small benches and stools are a popular choice as they can be tucked neatly away under your dressing table when not in use.
+A seat that’s both stylish and comfortable is a must, whether it takes you mere moments or hours to get ready.
+Choose something with a padded or cushioned seat for added comfort.
+Small benches and stools are popular choices, as they can be neatly tucked away under your dressing table when not in use.

 Mirror, mirror on the wall